ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-screen-using-the-screen-reader.md

 ### Detailed information

 Only certain objects provide the _detailed Where Am I_ information.
-These are objects for which there is a significant amount of information that you may wish to know, but only on demand.
+These objects contain a lot of information that you may wish to know, but only on demand.

 For example, if you are in the spell checker of an application where Orca provides enhanced support, the basic Where Am I repeats the spelling error.
 The detailed Where Am I presents the full details of the error.
 The detailed Where Am I also tells you the position in a progress bar, the status of check boxes and radio buttons, the children in a tree object, the type of a link or the cell coordinates in a table.